-The Asian American Journalists Association’s Asia Chapter (AAJA-Asia) unveiled on August 3, 2021, an ambitious initiative, Advancing News Diversity in Asia or ANDA, at its annual New.Now.Next Media Conference (N3Con 2021).
-Supported by the Facebook Journalism Project, ANDA launched in seven markets (Hong Kong, Indonesia, Japan, South Korea, The Philippines, Singapore and Taiwan) to define diversity, equity and inclusion (DEI) from an Asia perspective.
+The Asian American Journalists Association’s Asia Chapter (AAJA-Asia) launched in 2021 an ambitious initiative for Advancing News Diversity in Asia: the ANDA project.
+Supported by the Meta Journalism Project, ANDA initially launched in seven markets: Hong Kong, Indonesia, Japan, South Korea, The Philippines, Singapore and Taiwan.

 AAJA has been advocating for diversity and the fair representation of Asian American and Pacific Islander communities in the US for over 40 years.
 Its Asia chapter membership comprises media professionals who are passionate and committed to advancing diversity in the region where they live and work.

-With the support of the Facebook Journalism Project and media partners across Asia-Pacific, the ANDA project is structured as a three-tier initiative focused on research, advocacy and solutions.
+With the support of the Meta Journalism Project and media partners across Asia-Pacific, the ANDA project is structured as a three-tier initiative focused on:

 ANDA has launched its research initiative to better understand diversity, equity and inclusion (DEI) in an Asian context and how Asia’s journalists perceive DEI in their newsrooms and storytelling.
-It organized nine focus group discussions involving 44 journalists from 38 news outlets in English and five Asian languages.
-The focus groups helped shape a questionnaire that will be distributed soon to journalists across the Asia Pacific region.
+The ANDA research report was completed and published on April 2022, alongside with DEI Stories commissioned by the ANDA project to journalists from across the Asia Pacific region.

 For more information about the ANDA project, please write to email@example.com